QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Introduction

-The main contributions of this article are: \begin{itemize} \item A novel approach for recovering information lost in prediscretization based on postprocessing association rule models. \item All proposed rule tuning steps have clear motivation supported by two dimensional visualizations of the effect on rule coverage, documented complexity, and guarantees in terms of the effect on selected rule quality measures.
-An ablation study provides an empirical evaluation of the effect on classifier performance, model size, and runtime. \item Benchmark on 22 UCI datasets shows consistent improvements as opposed to all three baseline association rule classification algorithms. \item Robust implementation available for R and Python, including code for reproducing the benchmark. \end{itemize}

-This paper is organized as follows.
-Section~\ref{sec:rw} provides a brief introduction to association rule classification.
-Section~\ref{sec:marc} introduces the proposed rule tuning and pruning steps.
-Section~\ref{sec:experiments} contains the experimental validation and discusses the benefits and limitations of the presented approach.
-Section~\ref{ss:relatedwork} provides a comparison of the presented approach with related work.
-The conclusions summarize the contributions and point to the publicly available implementation of the framework.
-To facilitate reproducibility, Appendix~\ref{sec:code} contains detailed pseudocode listings for all proposed algorithms.
-Appendix~\ref{sec:foundations} complements Section ~\ref{sec:rw} by providing a more formal introduction to the problem of association rule classification.
-The definitions introduced in this appendix are referenced from Appendix~\ref{sec:properties}, which presents an analytical evaluation of individual tuning steps in terms of their complexity, and also in terms of their effect on predictive performance and model size.
+The rest of this article is organised as follows: Section~\ref{sec:rw} provides a brief introduction to association rule classification.
+Section~\ref{sec:marc} describes the proposed rule tuning and pruning steps.
+Section~\ref{sec:experiments} contains the experimental validation.
+Section~\ref{ss:relatedwork} provides a comparison of the presented approach with related work and Section~\ref{sec:limitations} presents the limitations of our proposal.
+The conclusions summarise the contributions.
+The Appendix presents additional measures of quality of rule classifiers and a supplementary pseudocode listing.

-There are several complimentary online resources.
-The code expanding on the short continuous example included in the paper, featuring some additional visualizations and animations, is at \url{http://nb.vse.cz/~klit01/qcba/tutorial.html}.
-The implementation of the proposed algorithms for the R environment (with performance-intensive parts implemented in Java) is available under an open license at \url{http://github.com/kliegr/qcba} (also available in the CRAN package repository).
-An alternative third-party Python implementation is available at \url{https://github.com/jirifilip/pyARC/} (also available in the PyPi package repository).
-Detailed evaluation results as well as instructions for replication are available at \url{http://github.com/kliegr/arcBench}.

-An earlier version of this paper has been posted on the arXiv preprint server as \cite{kliegr2017quantitative}.
-An initial version of this article was published as a part of the author's PhD thesis at Queen Mary University of London \cite{kliegr2017effect}.